-Data security is crucial to all academic, medical and business operations at MIT.
-All existing and new business and data processes should include a data security review.
+Data security is crucial to all academic, medical, and business operations at MIT.
+All new and existing business and data processes should include a data security review.
 This ensures MIT data is safe from loss and secured against unauthorized access.

 2. Plan ahead.

-Create a plan to review your data security status and policies and create routine processes to access, handle and store the data safely as well as archive unneeded data.
+Create a plan to review your data security status and policies and create routine processes to access, handle, and store the data safely.
+Archive unneeded data.
 Make sure you and your colleagues know how to respond if you have a data loss or data breach incident.

 The first step to secure computing is knowing what data you have and what levels of protection are required to keep the data both confidential and safe from loss.